Gepaepyris

+Life

 Gepaepyris was the first daughter and was among the children of Roman Client Rulers of Thrace, Cotys III and Antonia Tryphaena.
 Her maternal grandparents were Polemon Pythodoros and Pythodorida of Pontus, while her paternal grandparents were Rhoemetalces I and Pythodoris I of Thrace.
 Her maternal grandmother was the first grandchild of Roman Triumvir Mark Antony.
 Gepaepyris was related to various members of the Julio-Claudian dynasty.
 Gepaepyris was of Persian, Greek and Roman descent.

 Gepaepyris is not mentioned by any ancient literary sources.
 What is known of this Thracian princess has come from surviving inscriptions from the Bosporan Kingdom, the ancient Greek city of Cyzicus (modern Turkey) and numismatic evidence.
 Cyzicus became the second residence for her family, where Gepaepyris grew up.
 From coins we know, her royal title was Queen Gepaepyris.

 Little is known on the life of Gepaepyris.
 She married the Roman Client King of the Bosporan Kingdom, Tiberius Julius Aspurgus, who was of Greek and Iranian ancestry.
 Aspurgus was the son of Bosporan Queen Dynamis from her first marriage to General and Bosporan King Asander.

 Gepaepyris seems to have been the only child from the family of Cotys VIII and Antonia Tryphaena to have children.
 Gepaepyris bore Aspurgus two sons: